AntonKueltz/fastecdsa/README.rst

 fields).
 So the binary field C code is written by me.
 Finding the inverse of a polynomial is the main bottleneck currently taking about 50ms (for comparison, signature generation and verification in prime fields are both <5ms).
 This will be improved when I have time to optimize (or feel free to fork and optimize the code).
+The obvious solution is to use projective coordinates for binary curves.

 Installing
 ----------